 The goal of a Phase III study is to test how the new treatment compares with the standard treatment.
 At this point, the treatments being studied have already shown to be safe (in Phase I trials) and promising (in Phase II trials).
 If a Phase III trial shows that the new treatment is more effective than current treatments and meets safety requirements, an application for FDA approval may be submitted.

 Phase IV trials take place after a therapy has been approved by the FDA.
 The treatment is observed in larger populations to determine long-term safety and cost effectiveness, and to improve the management of side effects.

-Our Patient Central Associates are here to help.
-For questions, additional information or a personalized clinical trials search, please contact an Associate.
+For questions, additional information or a personalized clinical trials search, please contact a Patient Central Associate.
+Associates are available Monday – Friday, 7 a.m. to 5 p.m., Pacific Time.
 You can also start your own search using our Clinical Trial Finder.

 Clinical Trials Resources

 Free Patient Education Packet: includes Clinical Trials: Understanding How Pancreatic Cancer Clinical Trials Work